 Many people suffer trauma in their childhood or before they start abusing drugs or alcohol.
-For others, addiction put them at risk for traumatic events.
+For others, addiction puts them at risk for traumatic events.
 In these cases, EMDR therapy helps lead to recovery from the trauma and the substance use disorder at the same time.
-If trauma exists in your past, this therapy provides hope for healing for you, too.
+If trauma exists in your past, this therapy can provide hope for healing for you, too.

-EMDR therapy, eye movement desensitization, and reprocessing therapy, first developed in the 1980s.
+EMDR therapy, or eye movement desensitization and reprocessing therapy, was first developed in the 1980s.
 One therapist named Francine Shapiro noted the connection between eye movements and her clients’ thoughts of disturbing events in their past.
 Because of that connection, she started using eye movements to help them heal from their trauma.

 Since that time, EMDR therapy has proven itself as effective for people from all walks of life with trauma in their past.
 Because of the tie between experiencing traumatic events and substance abuse, therapists started using the method on people seeking recovery.

 EMDR works because eye movement affects how the brain processes information and stores it in memory.
-Along with using eye movements for healing, qualified counselors also help clients turn the negative memories into positive ones.
-Addiction often roots in abuse, victimization, injury or similarly difficult events.
-So using this method to heal those roots takes away a big part of the motivation to abuse substances.
+Along with using eye movements for healing, qualified counselors also help clients turn negative memories into positive ones.
+Addiction often has roots in abuse, victimization, injury, or similarly difficult events.
+So using this method to heal those roots takes away a big part of the motivation to abuse drugs or alcohol.

 EMDR therapy helps gain healing from many experiences and symptoms of that trauma, including: